 Isla Culion souvenirs like shirts and pins are sold in Hotel Maya and the souvenir center right next to it.
 There’s also a small Culion Information and Tourist Center in town that sells souvenir items like banig placemats and other crafts made by Tagbanua tribe.
 Tabing Dagat Lodging House & Restaurant also has a souvenir/gift shop.

 Possibly the most meaningful souvenir I bought from all my travels, was a crocheted table runner, made by Lola Conching, a former leper patient, who we were fortunate to meet.
 We suggested that she consider weaving small items like wallets, cellphone pouches and other souvenir items that could possibly be sold in the souvenir center, as I’m sure many visitors would want to support the livelihood of the people who made the island so historic.

-- Power supply in Culion is limited.
+- NOTE: According to a reader, as of July 2016, electricity in Culion is now 24 hours.
+(Power supply in Culion is limited.
 Electricity runs from 12:00NN until 12:00 midnight.
 Some places like Hotel Maya have a service power generator that is utilized from midnight to early morning of the following day.
-Use the time wisely to charge all your gadgets.
+Use the time wisely to charge all your gadgets.)